 Good: Fantastic cast with a fresh new art direction and solid VA work.
 Support system is substantially improved, leading to children that can join the game later on.
 Casual mode makes the loss of units much less of an ordeal, but fans of the original format can play it that way as well.
 Gameplay is made much more dynamic with the Pair Up option, making combat richer than earlier titles.

 Poor: Some characters cross into skeevy town (Novi, anyone?).
-Pair Up is overpowered (Fates fixes this).
+Pair Up is overpowered.
 Some maps are extremely simple in nature.

-Good: Surprisingly excellent reconfiguring of the Metroid franchise into 3D.
+Good: Excellent reconfiguring of the Metroid franchise into 3D.
 Engaging world design coupled with solid combat and exploration.
 Samus is, for the sole Metroid title in the whole series, not sexualized in the slightest.
 Fantastic music and sound design.

 Poor: Jumping can be a little tough to gauge.
 The Scan Visor is a cool addition, but the game relies on it a ton for world and lore building.
 Occasionally the backtracking gets grating.